h2oai/wave-apps/churn-risk/README.md

 # Wave Telecom Customer Churn Application

-This application builds a model using H2O-3 AutoML to predict which [Telco Customers](https://www.kaggle.com/c/churn-analytics-bda/data) are most likely to churn and why.
+This application builds a model using H2O Wave ML to predict which [Telco Customers](https://www.kaggle.com/c/churn-analytics-bda/data) are most likely to churn and why.
 Shapley values and partial dependence plots allow the user to understand why the model thinks each customer will or will not churn.

 ![Chrun App Screenshot](docs/screenshots/churn-risk-preview.png)